Kung Pow! Enter the Fist: Voiced-over characters

-In many scenes, Jimmy Wang Yu, the lead actor in Tiger & Crane Fists, was replaced by Oedekerk via post-production chroma key and digital compositing techniques such as head replacement.
+In many scenes, original actors were replaced by Oedekerk via post-production chroma key and digital compositing techniques such as head replacement, primarily Jimmy Wang Yu, the lead actor in Tiger & Crane Fists, although Oedekerk replaced other characters as well.
 Oedekerk also re-dubbed all of the original cast's voices himself, inventing a different voice for every character.
 The only exception is the character of "Whoa", who was voiced by her actress, Jennifer Tung.
-During filming of their scenes, Oedekerk and Tung spoke nonsensical lines, which were later re-dubbed with the correct lines from the script, in order to maintain the appearance of poorly-dubbed foreign language consistent with the rest of the film.
+In all new scenes, Oedekerk, Tung and the other actors spoke nonsensical lines, which were later re-dubbed with the correct lines from the script, in order to maintain the appearance of a poorly-dubbed foreign language consistent with the rest of the film.

+Release

 Reception

 Review aggregator website Rotten Tomatoes reports an approval rating of 13% based on 55 reviews, with an average rating of 3.5/10.
 The site's critics' consensus reads: "A short sketch's worth of jokes stretched into a full-length feature."
 Metacritic reports an average score of 14 out of 100 based on 14 critics, indicating "overwhelming dislike".
 At the 2002 Stinkers Bad Movie Awards, the film was nominated for Worst Picture and tied with The Master of Disguise for a win for Most Painfully Unfunny Comedy.

 Kung Pow!
 Enter the Fist grossed a total of $17 million worldwide on a budget of $10 million.

 Future

-In a livestream on March 27, 2022, Oedekerk has stated that, while his original plan was for there to be a Kung Pow trilogy, discussions to make a sequel with 20th Century Studios have not worked out.
+In a livestream on March 27, 2022, Oedekerk has stated that, while his original plan was for there to be a Kung Pow trilogy, discussions to make a sequel with 20th Century Studios have not worked out, as no interest was ever shown.
 He also stated that he has thought of making a spiritual successor to the film using Spaghetti Westerns and/or Sword-and-sandal films.
+No further updates have been given since.